Media coverage of North Korea: Reporting in North Korea

 Media in North Korea are under some of the strictest government control in the world.
 The main local media outlet is the Korean Central News Agency.
 North Korea has a high level of security and secrecy.
 Communication with the outside world is limited, and internal communication also seems limited at times.
 Reporters Without Borders describes North Korea as the world's most closed country, ranking it last in the Press Freedom Index.
-DPRK Today is a Chinese-based website that carries North Korean propaganda but is not exactly the mouthpiece of the North Korea government.
+DPRK Today is a Chinese-based website that carries North Korean propaganda but is not exactly the mouthpiece of the North Korean government.

 The North Korean government places stringent restrictions on foreign reporters, visitors, and even residents of foreign origin.
 Freedom of movement is severely curtailed, interactions with local people are supervised, and photography is heavily regulated.
 Because of this reporters often find it difficult to check stories and establish hard facts.
-Many analysts and journalists have never visited North Korea or have had very limited access.
-As a result, their books and articles may rely on speculation and scanty information gleaned from a single, uncorroborated source, such as a defector.
-Other reports rely on the analysis of satellite imagery.

-When foreign journalists do visit the country, they often run into problems, because North Korean and Western journalists have different understandings about the role of the media.
+North Korean and Western journalists have different understandings about the role of the media.
 (The situation is different for Russian and Chinese journalists reporting on North Korea).
 North Koreans expect Western journalists to behave like Soviet journalists during the Cold War, while Western journalists would like to exert the freedom of the press more widely.
 Researching topics like prison camps are out of bounds, and North Korean officials are often reluctant to give statements on the record.
 As with tourists, foreign journalists are always accompanied by minders, and any encounters with locals have been arranged.
 Foreign journalists have access to the Internet, making real-time reporting possible.
 Although control is strict, foreign journalists are only rarely expelled from the country.
 In 2014, photographer Eric Lafforgue was banned from returning after taking many candid photographs.
 In 2019, Australian student Alek Sigley was detained and deported on the grounds that the columns he wrote for news outlets such as NK News were espionage.